 With the rapid increase in online travel agents (OTAs) and metasearch websites and apps, it’s easier than ever to book a flight, excursion or hotel in another country.
-While a few years ago the average consumer may have struggled to name a single OTA, the rise of Booking.com, Kayak, Expedia, Skyscanner and the plethora of similar websites have now become household names for online travel bookings.
+While a few years ago the average consumer may have struggled to name a single OTA, the rise of Booking.com, Kayak, Expedia, Skyscanner and a plethora of similar websites have now become household names for online travel bookings.

 Let’s explore how, as a travel company, you can compete in the digital age…

-OTAs and Metasearch
+OTAs and metasearch

 Although they seem similar, there are a couple of distinctions that separate OTAs and metasearch.
 For example, an OTA generally allows you to research and book your entire holiday: hotels, flights, car hire, insurance, excursions and more in one place – think Lastminute.com.

 David vs Goliath

 A metasearch service doesn’t allow you to book.
 It will pull together information from a variety of places into one place, and then offer the customer a list of options.
 They make money from doing this by charging the end-vendor/partner a fee, and they have a big advantage by providing the entire inventory of hotel rooms or flight spaces, instead of just what an OTA has be assigned.
 Think of Skyscanner and Trivago as great examples of metasearch.